top of page

 Jun 163 min read

-Flying with Knitting Needles: What You Need to Know (Before the TSA Gets Curious)
+Flying with Knitting Needles: What You Need to Know

 Wondering if you can bring your knitting needles on a plane?
 You’re not alone—it’s one of the most searched questions by fiber artists on the go.
 In this post, we explore TSA guidelines, airline policies, and international quirks to help you pack smart and stitch stress-free.
 From circular needles to snip-safe scissors, we break down exactly what to bring, how to pack it, and how to stay calm when a TSA agent gives your yarn the side-eye.